bitsforeveryone/write-ups/website/content/flags/go_army_cyber_hack_everyonez.md

 Claim your prize

 Send an email to `hacker@wclaymoody.com` to get the recognition you deserve.
-Set the subject to:
-`2aa74e051d8388d02b73bce393ea1a6b`
+Use subject `2aa74e051d8388d02b73bce393ea1a6b`